astark117/SAN-ORD-Flights-Analysis-1997-2007/README.md

 - Airline code and name dataset

-All data sources have been uploaded as tables in a SQLite database named FlightsDB.db
+All data sources have been uploaded as tables in a SQLite database named FlightsDB.db Data was cleaned and analyzed using python in a Jupyter Notebook before being exported as CSV files.

+The CSV files were used to create a Tableau visualization to present to stakeholders, which you can view in my Tableau public portfolio. https://public.tableau.com/app/profile/anthony.stark3004/viz/SAN-ORDFlightAnalysis1997-2007/Story1?publish=yes